cavaliercoder/cavaliercoder.github.io/_posts/2015-09-09-developing-puppet-modules-on-windows.md

 When you're ready to deploy your code to other servers, you may commit locally and push through your typical deployment pipeline.

+Once you've finished developing, make sure to reenable the agent with:

+	> puppet agent --enable